 Financial Inclusion Initiative

-The Financial Inclusion Initiative (FII) aims to strengthen the microfinance industry by providing financial and human resources to train the management of MFIs, and to drive further market development.
+The Financial Inclusion Initiative (FII) aims to strengthen financially inclusive organizations by providing financial and human resources to train the management of MFIs, and to drive further market development.

 This is done by:

 - Enabling product and services development and innovation across sectors

 - Developing strong industry partnerships and knowledge sharing

 - Effectively leveraging Credit Suisse's skills, expertise, financial and social capital